-where $f(x^{\mu}, p^{\mu})$ is the single-particle distribution function in phase space and only binary elastic collisions are taken into account.
-The parameter $a$ is a coefficient labeling different statistics with $a = 1 (-1)$ corresponding to the effect of Bose enhancement (Fermi blocking), while $a = 0$ follows from the classical Maxwell-Boltzmann statistics.
-The transition rate $W_{p,k \to p_f,k_f}$ can be expressed as $W_{p,k \to p_f,k_f} = (2 \pi)^6 s \sigma(s,\Theta) \delta ^4 (p^\mu + k^\mu - p_f^\mu - k_f^\mu)$ with the differential cross-section $\sigma(s,\Theta)$ depending on the scattering angle $\Theta$ and the Mandelstam variable $s\equiv\left(p+k\right)^2$.
-For convenience, in the following we assume that the angular dependence of the differential cross-section is solely through the cosine of the scattering angle, i.e., $\cos \Theta \equiv \mu$.
-Accordingly, the differential cross-section is expressed as $\sigma(s,\mu)$.
-Note that Eq.\eqref{21} applies specifically to single-component systems; for extensions to multi-component systems, see \cite{DeGroot:1980dk, Hu:2022vph}.
-For the majority of this work, we focus on the case $a=0$ , i.e., the Boltzmann equation under classical Maxwell–Boltzmann statistics, including a re-derivation of the BKW solution using a novel method.
+For convenience, in the following we assume that the angular dependence of the differential cross section is solely through the cosine of the scattering angle, i.e., $\cos \Theta \equiv \kappa$.
+Accordingly, the differential cross section is expressed as $\sigma \left( s, \kappa \right)$ with .
+Note that Eq.\eqref{21} applies specifically to single-component systems; for extensions to multicomponent systems, see \cite{DeGroot:1980dk, Hu:2022vph}.
+For the majority of this work, we focus on the case $a = 0$ , i.e., the Boltzmann equation under classical Maxwell Boltzmann statistics, including a rederivation of the BKW solution using a novel method.
 In the following sections, we will see that, when analyzing the symmetries of the equation, the classical Boltzmann equation exhibits a richer symmetry structure compared to its quantum counterparts.
-Informally speaking, it is “more symmetric”.
+Informally speaking, it is ``more symmetric.''

-When reconstructing exact analytical solutions of the Boltzmann equation, we proceed by imposing the assumptions of spatial homogeneity, i.e., $f = f(x^0, p^{\mu})$.
+When reconstructing exact analytical solutions of the Boltzmann equation, we proceed by imposing the assumptions of spatial homogeneity, i.e., $f = f \left( x^0, p^{\mu} \right)$.
 Subsequently, Eq.(\ref{21}) becomes

-where $C[f]$ can be rewritten as
+where $C \left[ f \right]$ can be rewritten as

-where the particles are taken to be massless so that $p^0=p=|\boldsymbol{p}|$.
+where the particles are taken to be massless so that $p^0 = p = |\boldsymbol{p}|$.
 Unless otherwise specified, we assume throughout that the particle mass is zero.

 For later convenience, we present here a frequently used parametrization of the cross section in our following discussion